 Visiting is between 2pm and 8pm daily, this allows patients to receive the care and rest they need.
 We ask visitors to avoid meal times unless actively assisting the patient.
 Children are welcome, but must be supervised by an adult at all times.

 We recognise that there may be times when you would like someone to stay with you; in this instance, flexibility with visiting times can be provided by discussion with the clinical team.
 If there is a need to stay overnight accommodation is available, but this is dependent on individual need.

-Pets are also allowed to visit but this should be discussed with a member of the clinical team prior to the visit, pets must also be supervised at all times.
+Pets are also allowed to visit but this should be discussed with a member of the clinical team prior to the visit, pets must also be supervised at all times (see Covid update).